 When most people picture Kauai, the Na Pali Coastline is often the first thing that comes to mind.
-Steep, ragged cliff edges line blue waters, and although the Kalalau Trail, an 11 mile one-way hike, is a common way to explore the area, an aerial tour with Blue Hawaiian Helicopters offers a unique (and less exhausting) perspective.
+Steep, ragged cliff edges line blue waters.
+Although the Kalalau Trail, an 11-mile one-way hike, is a common way to explore the area, an aerial tour with Blue Hawaiian Helicopters offers a unique (and less exhausting) perspective.

 Hanauma Bay Nature Preserve

 Located in Kailua, this half-mile, white sand beach is what traveling to a tropical island is all about.
-Soft sand, crystal clear waters and perfect swimming conditions caused by an offshore reef are just some of the best reasons to visit this favorite Oahu beach.
+Soft sand, crystal clear waters, and perfect swimming conditions caused by an offshore reef are just some of the best reasons to visit Lanikai Beach, our favorite Oahu beach.

-Below are some interesting facts you may not have known about Oahu.
+Below are some interesting facts you may not have known about the Island of Oahu.

 • Name – The Gathering Place

 • Size – 597 square miles (third largest of the Hawaiian Islands)

 • Home to Iolani Palace, the only Royal Palace in the United States

 • Oahu’s highest point is Mt.
 Ka’ala at 4,003 feet above sea level